40net-cloud/fortinet-aws-solutions/FortiGate/Active-Passive-Multi-Zone/README.md

 These AWS CloudFormation templates can automatically deploy a full working environment or can integrate into your existing environment.
 These two behaviours are explicit in the names of the files (Ex: FGT_AP_HA_XAZ_<behaviour>_BYOL.template):
 - "existingVPC" means the template will prompt you for some parameters to best integrate the solution
 - "newVPC" means the template will create a new infrastructure to run the solution into.

+- Licenses for Fortigate

 The templates can deploy devices in PAYG (on demand) or BYOL (you provide the licence) models.
 You can select the appropriate template using the extension in the names.
 Ex: FGT_AP_HA_XAZ_newVPC_<extension>.template
+  - BYOL: A demo license can be made available via your Fortinet partner or on our website.
+These can be injected during deployment or added after deployment.
+Purchased licenses need to be registered on the [Fortinet support site] (http://support.fortinet.com).
+Download the .lic file after registration.
+Note, these files may not work until 30 minutes after it's initial creation.
+  - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

 The templates will deploy a solution containing the following components.